Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 If you get ValueError: invalid literal for int() with base 10: 'gene_0' your files are not named correctly with a hyphen and number in the end.
 ___

+## 2.7 Result Inspection module
+The Result Inspection module filters out text sections containing specific entities of interest and places them into a new file in the same format.

+#### Config file arguments:
+- "input_folder": path to input folder where the files are saved
+- "output_file": output path where the filtered file is saved
+- "entities": list of search terms in form of a Python list (in square brackets), e.g. ["rapamycin", "sirolimus"]

+___

 ## 2.6 Metrics module
 ![](imgs/pipeline_metrics.png)